mohnishbasha/neural-control-plane/docs/snack/snackonai-integration.md

 snackonai is a Telegram research bot (`@SnackOnAiBot`) that runs as a 6-agent pipeline in the `snackonai` namespace, generating and publishing research write-ups from technical topics, then committing the output to GitHub.

 This document covers how the pipeline is packaged (Docker), deployed (Helm), and wired into the rest of the cluster.

-Several sections below are marked **`[CONFIRM]`** — fill in the exact values/commands from your actual Dockerfiles, Helm charts, and deployment history so this doc matches what's really running rather than the general shape of it.
+Each agent's code (or the pipeline as a whole, if it shares one codebase) gets packaged into a container image via a Dockerfile in the snackonai-composer repo — this bundles the Python runtime, whatever bot/orchestration libraries the agents use, and the application code itself, but deliberately leaves out secrets like the Telegram token, GitHub PAT, and LLM API keys.
+Those get built with docker build, tagged with a version, and pushed to a registry (something like GHCR or Docker Hub) so Kubernetes can pull them by name later — this is the same pattern used elsewhere in the cluster, like the nvcr.io/nvidia/vllm image referenced in vllm-setup.md.

+Helm comes in as the deployment layer on top of that.
+Instead of writing out raw Kubernetes YAML for every agent's Deployment, Service, and Secret, a Helm chart templates all of that and exposes the parts that change between environments — image tags, replica counts, which vLLM endpoint to hit, which LLM backend to use — as values in a values.yaml file.
+Running helm install snackonai ./helm/snackonai-composer -n snackonai -f values.yaml takes that chart, fills in the values, and applies the resulting manifests to the snackonai namespace in one shot.
+The secrets themselves (Telegram token, GitHub PAT, API keys) get created separately as Kubernetes Secrets ahead of time, and the chart just references them by name — mirroring how hf-token is handled for vLLM — so nothing sensitive ever lives in the chart or the image.

 ---